ConnerSanders/CapstoneStarterRepo/Reports/Experimentation/Experimentation.md

 Relay outputs were separated and tested independently while still connected to the same circuit.

 #### Results
-Every Safety circuit has 2 relays that have their own independent outputs.
+The safety circuit has 2 relays that have their own independent outputs.

 #### Conclusion
 Constraint was tested and passed